hieutk-se/math-util/README.md

 ## Welcome to Math Utility Repository.
-This repo offers various math
+This repo offers various math methods used as a helper for your project.
-methods used as a helper for your project.
+### You will find in this repo...